-Bosnia and Herzegovina: Elektrokrajina’s closing of branch offices2.
-December 2020. / SEE Energy News
+Bosnia and Herzegovina: Elektrokrajina’s closing of branch offices, SEE Energy News

 As a part of its restructuring process, Bosnian electricity distributor Elektrokrajina, a subsidiary of power utility ERS, plans to close its branch offices in 11 towns as of 1 January 2021.
 The company said that its shareholders will vote on this proposal at the next Extraordinary Meeting scheduled for 16 December.